-"Paika Akhada", the traditional Martial Arts of Orissa is very old and linked to the stone age culture.
+"Paika Akhada", the traditional Martial Arts of Odisha is very old and linked to the stone age culture.
 "Paika" means Soldier or Fighter or Warrior ( Padatika Bahini) and "Akhada" means the Regular Training System/Centre.
 Hence "Paika Akhada" means "The Way of Fighting Techniques of Paika" in a broad sense.
+The leaders of the Paikas are known as Khandayats who are a warrior caste whose name means the 'masters of the sword'.
+The Khandayats lead the Paikas in the akhadas and in battle and have been compared to the Samurais of Japan.

 TRADITIONAL MARTIAL ART OF INDIA